EnderKatze/KatzcraftTimer/README.md

 Hello!
-This is the repo for my little timer plugin for minecraft!
+This is the repo for my little timer plugin for Minecraft!
-It's got some features and you can always hit me up on discord (https://discord.gg/6YEabdTEBc) if you have any ideas!
+It's got some features, and you can always hit me up on discord (https://discord.gg/6YEabdTEBc) if you have any ideas!

 ## Disclaimer